oli-lang/oli/README.md

 Oli aims to be a confortable minimal language for general purposes which provides a mix of features from common markup languages and some basic features from programming languages

-Oli has a beutiful and clean syntax with a non-obstructive grammar, that allows to you to create your own DSL.
+It has a beutiful, readable and clean syntax with a non-obstructive grammar, that allows to you to create your own DSL.
 It was designed to be mainly consumed by humans

 <!--